maciekstosio/lego-reactnative-task/README.md

 # Lego React Native Task

-A simple three-page application that allows users to draw three different LEGO mini figures (commonly referred to as a minifigs) from the Harry Potter series and get one of them free of charge.
+A simple three-page application that allows users to draw five different LEGO mini figures (commonly referred to as a minifigs) from the Harry Potter series and get one of them free of charge.